You know what they say- sitting is the new smoking. And no under desk treadmill takes this mantra more seriously than the Unsit by InMovement.

 - 2.0 mph max speed

 When it comes to treadmills (under desk or traditional), the first thing I always look at is the running/walking surface.
-This is how much usable space you have during your workouts.

 For traditional treadmills designed for running, larger is better because you have more room to stretch out (which comes in really handy when running at faster speeds).

 Traditional home treadmills will come with running surfaces in the 20″ x 60″ range, which is spacious enough for pretty much any user to workout comfortably.